apache/parquet-format/README.md

 Parquet stores min/max statistics at several levels (such as Column Chunk, Column Index, and Data Page).
 These statistics are according to a sort order, which is defined for each column in the file footer.
-Parquet supports common sort orders for logical and primitve types.
+Parquet supports common sort orders for logical and primitive types.
 The details are documented in the [Thrift definition](src/main/thrift/parquet.thrift) in the `ColumnOrder` union.

 ## Nested Encoding